kapilreddy/bunshin/README.md

 ### Architecture

 Bunshin uses [consistent hashing](http://en.wikipedia.org/wiki/Consistent_hashing) for deciding which redis nodes to use for storing cache data.
-While storing a value bunshin will add a server unix timestamp, but this timestamp can be provided by the app logic as well.
-As long as this number is monotonically increasing number for each modification to the value it will work.
-Any new writes on same key will check
+While storing a value bunshin will add a server unix timestamp as id, but this timestamp can be provided by the app logic as well.
+As long as this number is monotonically increasing for each modification to the value it will work.

 ### Definations